neonmik/Wave-Machine-Firmware/README.md

     _- Make sure it always pulls values from presets (especially on start up) - this will require some tweaking of how the presets handle the input, and then make sure that it can pull that back correctly.

 + Mod bug fixes:
+    + Fix control for preset/pagination
     + Make outside variable updates go through functions
     + Make every function take 0-1023 for consistancy from the hardware layer

++ Multicore:
+    + Setup referenced function calls for Synth/Mod/Arp controls (seemed to work way better than using the mailbox system and then calling functions on the other side)
+    + Added Mailbox for note handling
+    + Created/reorganise layer between hardware and synth.
+    + Finally added Multicore support (hadware functions on one side, synth/dac on another)